-Foster Care & Adoption
+Foster Care and Adoption in Colorado Springs

 SKSF’s Foster Care & Adoption services place children (typical and special needs), into safe, loving, and caring homes.
 We serve children of all backgrounds including diversity of ethnicities, ages, and situations.
 Though we serve all, we are distinctively positioned as the “go-to” agency supporting foster children with disabilities due to our integration and access to the full range of SKSF programs and services.